Skip to main content

 How it works

-Ignition uses a snapshot-based approach to eliminate initialization overhead:
+Ignition uses a snapshot-based approach:

 1. Run and snapshot.
 Your machine boots, your app initializes, and Ignition captures the full VM state — memory, CPU registers, device state — into a snapshot.